mmb-carb/ESTA/docs/USERS_GUIDE.md

 #### Surrogates

 This section covers the information needed to generate spatial and temporal surrogates.
+In the `default_onroad_ca_4km.ini` file you will find this section looks something like:

+    temporal_directories: input/defaults/surrogates/temporal/
+    temporal_loaders: CalvadTemporalLoader
+    calvad_dow: calvad_dow_factors_2012.csv
+    calvad_diurnal: calvad_diurnal_factors_2012.csv
-    spatial_directories: input/examples/onroad_emfac2014_santa_barbara/dtim4_2012/
+    spatial_directories: input/examples/onroad_emfac2014_santa_barbara/esta1_county_2012/
-    spatial_loaders: Dtim4Loader
+    spatial_loaders: Itn4Loader
+    dtim_eic_labels: vmt trips
+    eic2dtim4: input/defaults/emfac2014/eic2dtim4.py
+    region_boxes: input/defaults/domains/county_boxes_ca_4km.py

+Where as in the `default_onroad_ca_4km_surrogates.ini` file you will find it looks something like:

-    temporal_directories: input/examples/onroad_emfac2014_santa_barbara/dtim4_2012/
+    temporal_directories: input/defaults/surrogates/temporal/
-    temporal_loaders: Dtim4CalvadTemporalLoader
+    temporal_loaders: CalvadTemporalLoader
-    calvad_dow: input/defaults/emfac2014/calvad_dow_factors_2012.csv
+    calvad_dow: calvad_dow_factors_2012.csv
-    calvad_diurnal: input/defaults/emfac2014/calvad_diurnal_factors_2012.csv
+    calvad_diurnal: calvad_diurnal_factors_2012.csv
-    county_boxes: input/defaults/california/county_boxes_ca_4km.py
-    default_itn_hour: 17
+    spatial_directories: input/examples/onroad_emfac2014_santa_barbara/esta1_county_2012/
+                         input/defaults/surrogates/spatial/ca/4km/county/
+    spatial_loaders: Itn4Loader Smoke4SpatialSurrogateLoader
+    dtim_eic_labels: vmt
+    smoke4_surrogates: ON_ROAD_CA_100_4km_2010.txt
+                       ON_ROAD_CA_110_4km_2013.txt
+                       ON_ROAD_CA_133_4km_2012.txt
+                       ON_ROAD_CA_139_4km_2012.txt
+    smoke_eic_labels: linehaul
+                      pop
+                      30idle_70dist
+                      90idle_10dist
+    eic2dtim4: input/defaults/surrogates/spatial/ca/4km/county/eic2dtim4.py
+    region_boxes: input/defaults/domains/county_boxes_ca_4km.py

+The difference between these two default runs is that the `default_onroad_ca_4km.ini` config file defines a run where all spatial allocation comes from DTIM4-ready road network files, and the `default_onroad_ca_4km_surrogates.ini` file defines a run which also uses SMOKE-ready spatial surrogates for some EICs.

 The `spatial_loaders` variable is a space-separated list of class names used to generate spatial surrogates.
 Likewise, `temporal_loaders` is a list of class names to generate spatial surrogates.
 The `spatial_directories` and `temporal_directories` are where the input information for these classes is found.
 The length of the `spatial_loaders` list and the length of the `spatial_directories` must be the same, and likewise for the temporal surrogates.

 The remaining four variables in the default config files are specific to on-road processing with EMFAC.
 The `calvad_dow` file is a simple CSV relating the total emissions for different vehicle classes and counties by day-of-week, relative to the typical weekday emissions output by EMFAC.
 The `calvad_diurnal` is a similar file for the diurnal patterns of various vehicle classes.
 Both of these files were taken from the CALVAD vehicle activity database.

-The `county_boxes` file is a simply Python dictionary expressing the bounding boxes of each California county, in the reference of the current modeling grid.
+The `region_boxes` file is a simply Python dictionary expressing the bounding boxes of each county or GAI, in the reference of the current modeling grid.
 This information is used to speed up the calculation of which grid cells are intersected by each road link.

-Finally, the `default_itn_hour` is a relic variable, used to identify which hour of the DTIM4-formatted ITN Road Network files to use as the reference.
-This variable will be removed once the ITN version 2 files are released.
+The `eic2dtim4` variable is used to assign each EIC in the raw emissions to one of the 26 vehicle DTIM classes, for spatial distribution.
+Each EIC is also mapped to a "label" which describes which spatial surrogate is relevant.

+Finally, when `Smoke4SpatialSurrogateLoader` is given as a class for the `spatial_loaders` option, a list of SMOKE-ready spatial surrogates, `smoke4_surrogates`, needs to be provided along with the `eic2dtim4` label to map EICs to each of these surrogates.

 #### Emissions